 |Reductions if you choose to retire before your Normal Pension Age|

 Please note that if you built up pension in the LGPS before 1 April 2014 then protections are in place for the Normal Pension Age that applies to those benefits.
 In addition, if you were a member of the LGPS on 30 September 2006, some or all of your benefits paid early could be protected from the reduction if you are a rule of 85 protected member.

 Your former employer can agree to waive any reduction.
 This is a discretion and you can ask your former employer what their policy on this is.

 Payment of deferred benefits due to permanent ill health

 You can apply for payment of your deferred benefits at any age, without reduction if, because of ill health, you would be permanently incapable of the job you were working in when you left the LGPS and you are unlikely to be capable of undertaking any gainful employment within three years of applying for the benefit or by your Normal Pension Age, whichever is the earlier.

 If you think payment of deferred benefits on the grounds of ill health could apply to you please contact your old employer.

 Payment of deferred benefits at or after NPA

-If you do not take early payment of deferred benefits under either of the above two methods the deferred benefits will be paid from your NPA unless you opt to delay payment beyond that age.
+If you do not take early payment of deferred benefits under either of the above two methods the deferred benefits will be paid after age 65 or your NPA, whichever is higher unless you opt to delay payment beyond that age.

-If you draw your deferred benefits after your NPA your pension will be increased by 0.014% for each day payment of your pension is delayed beyond your Normal Pension Age.
+If you draw your deferred benefits after this date your pension will be increased by 0.01% for each day payment of your pension is delayed beyond this date.
+The increase for any automatic Lump Sum is now 0.001% per day.
 Deferred benefits must be paid before age 75.